-ABSTRACT.
+Two stability results for the Kawahara equation with a time-delayed boundary control Roberto de A. Capistrano-Filho, Boumediène Chentouf, Luan S. de Sousa and Victor H. Gonzalez Martinez Abstract.
 In this paper, we consider the Kawahara equation in a bounded interval and with a delay term in one of the boundary conditions.
 Using two different approaches, we prove that this system is exponentially stable under a condition on the length of the spatial domain.
-Specifically, the first result is obtained by introducing a suitable energy and using the Lyapunov approach, to ensure that the unique solution of the Kawahara system exponentially decays.
-The second result is achieved by means of a compactness-uniqueness argument, which reduces our study to prove an observability inequality.
-Furthermore, the main novelty of this work is to characterize the critical set phenomenon for this equation by showing that the stability results hold whenever the spatial length is related to the Möbius transformations.
+Specifically, the first result is obtained by introducing a suitable energy functional and using Lyapunov's approach, to ensure that the energy of the Kawahara system goes to 0 exponentially as $t \to \infty$.
+The second result is achieved by employing a compactness-uniqueness argument, which reduces our study to prove an observability inequality.
+Furthermore, the novelty of this work is to characterize the critical lengths phenomenon for this equation by showing that the stability results hold whenever the spatial length is related to the Möbius transformations.
+Mathematics Subject Classification.
+35Q53, 93D15, 93D30, 93C20.